skybert/skybert-net/src/mt-foo/intro.md

 Climbing Mt.
 Foo is my answer to these questions.

-My aim is to create an easy introduction into the technologies I deem essential for becoming a coder while at the same time don't dumb it down.
-I use the correct terminology where ever I can and ensure to provide pointers so that the student can explore and learn more on the subjects.
+The aim of climbing Mt Foo is to create an easy introduction into the technologies I deem essential for becoming a coder while at the same time don't dumb it down.
+Mt.
+Foo uses the correct terminology where ever it can and ensure to provide pointers so that the student can explore and learn more on the subjects.

+As well as climbing Mt Foo, you'll get guidance on how to become a good craftsman, showing that you not only know what you're doing but that you also care about your work.
+Look for the hammer symbol 🔨 for tips on good craftsmanship.

 Mt Foo also teaches some of the culture surrounding coding, whenever you see the theatre masks, 🎭, there's a piece of programming or